CounterpartyXCP/Documentation/docs/advanced/protocol.md

 Events are systematically logged at the INFO log level.
 By default, events are displayed in English but it is possible to display them in JSON format using the `--json-logs` flag.

+It is important to note that there is no guarantee of backwards compatibility regarding the internal structure of the database.
+However, maximum effort will be made to guarantee backwards compatibility for the API including endpoints to retrieve events.